BarbaraFaulkner/counter-global/README.md

 4. Install dependencies if the project defines any.
 5. Run the project using the commands provided by its configuration files.
 6. Run any available tests or checks before making changes.

+## Development Notes

+When making changes, keep edits focused and easy to review.

+Suggested workflow:

+1. Create a new branch for your work.